 Since schools are a place of work and learning, certain limits must be set for visits by parents and other persons or agencies.
 The building principal or his or her designee is responsible for all persons in the building and on the grounds.
-For these reasons, the following rules apply to visitors to the schools:
+For these reasons, the district has adopted a visitor policy in Policy 1240 Visitors to the Schools.
+See that policy for specific rules as to school visits.